Park Jin-man

 Park Jin-man (born November 30, 1976) is a retired South Korean baseball shortstop.
 He batted and threw right-handed.
 He won the KBO League Golden Glove Award five times, and was also the 2006 Korean Series MVP.

 He competed for the South Korea national baseball team at the 2000 Summer Olympics, where they won the bronze medal.
 He was also a member of the team that won the gold medal at the 2008 Olympic Games.

+Managerial career

+He hired as the new manager of Samsung Lions in 2022.

 He renewed his contract as manager with Samsung on November 3, 2025 for up to 2.3 billion won.